ogdendavis/android-logo/README.md

  - Use transform-origin instead of translate for maintaining element placement in animations
  - Create new :hover events for legs
- - Create new on-click (:active) events for body and eyes
+ - Create new on-click (:active) events for body, head, and eyes